Megabit/Blazorise/docs/_posts/2020-03-19-release-notes-090.md

 ### Refactored components

 - `SelectEdit` component is renamed to `Select`.
 - `CheckEdit` component is renamed to `Check` to be more in line with new `Radio` and `Switch` components.
-It is also converted to generic component so existing properties like `NullableChecked` and `NullableCheckedChanged` are removed as they we're not needed any more.
+It is also converted to generic component so existing properties like `NullableChecked` and `NullableCheckedChanged` are removed as they were not needed any more.
 - Property `ColumnSize` is removed from all input components(TextEdit, NumericEdit, Select, etc.).
 From now on column sizes must be defined on the container components like `Field` and `FieldBody`.
 - `DateEdit` is converted to generic component.
 Until now it was accepting only nullable `DateTime?` as a value.
 From now valid types are `DateTime` and `DateTimeOffset`, including nullable types.
 To upgrade all you need is to add `TValue` parameter, eg.